Source code for sparkle.structures.performance_dataframe

 instance_names = self.instances if instance_names is None else instance_names

-for instance in instance_names:
+for objective, instance in itertools.product(self.objective_names,

 index_runs_start = len(self.loc[(objective, instance)]) + 1